 Narrow Gauge Railway Complex

-Unique-narrow gauge railway complex of the 20th century has a historical architectural and landscape value.
+A unique, 20th century narrow gauge railway complex has a significant historic architecture and landscape value.

-“Siaurukas” is a railway of the gauge 750 mm, the longest in Europe and one of the most unique objects of our country’s heritage, thus extant sections of the narrow gauge railway are protected as a cultural value.
-Lithuania has 158.8 km of 750 mm (2 ft 5 1⁄2 in) narrow-gauge railway lines remaining, although only 68.4 km of them (serving five stations) are regularly used, employing 12 locomotives.
-They are included in the Registry of Immovable Cultural Heritage Sites of Lithuania.
+"Siaurukas" is a railway of the 750 mm gauge, the longest in Europe and one of the most unique sites of Lithuanian heritage, thus extant sections of the narrow gauge railway are protected as a cultural value.
+Lithuania has 158.8 km of 750 mm (2 ft 5 1⁄2 in) narrow-gauge railway lines remaining, although only 68.4 km (serving five stations) are regularly used, employing 12 locomotives.
+These are included in the Registry of Immovable Cultural Heritage Sites of Lithuania.

 Narrow gauge railway line reached Biržai in 1921-1922, when the railway section Biržai-Gubernija had been extended.
 This was the first section of the narrow gauge railway built with the Lithuanian state's own funds.

 During the Year of Independant Lithuania, 467 km of narrow gauge railway was built.
 It transported forest material for export, quartz sand, livestock, flax, beets, food supplies.
 Adults went to work by train and children - to school.
 On weekends, the train was full of berry pickers and mushroom pickers, and in winter - skiers.
-Until the Šiauliai City (Gubernija line final stop), the train stopped in 16 train stations.
+Till Gubernija line final stop in Šiauliai City, the train used to stop in 16 train stations.

-In 1922, a passenger, for a kilometer traveled in the first class wagon was charged 7.20 Lithuanian auksinas (German ostmarks), and for the third class - 1.80 Lithuanian auksinas.
+In 1922, a passenger, for one kilometer traveled in the 1st class wagon was charged 7.20 Lithuanian auksinas (German ostmarks), and for the 3rd class - 1.80 Lithuanian auksinas.

 During the Second World War, narrow gauge railway became militarized.
 It also was used for taking the "state enemies" in simple livestock wagons, to forced exile in Siberia.
 After the war, the prospects for the restoration and development of the narrow gauge railway became very vague.
 The future of Lithuanian railways was determined by the goals of the Soviet economy and politics.

 Today, Narrow Gauge Railway Complex consists of the depot and station buildings, water-supply tower, and the old railway section.
-Later, as a testement for its glorious days, a newly repainted locomotive has been brought.
+Later, as a testement for its glorious days, a newly repainted locomotive has been brought to display.